vinumzz/vinumzz/README.md

 # 👋 Hi, I'm Peter!
 #### 🇩🇰 16 y/o developer from Denmark

-I'm a passionate **web and app developer**, building custom websites and mobile apps from scratch.
+I'm a **web and app developer**, building custom websites and mobile apps from scratch.
 I focus on **clean code**, **fast performance**, and **user-friendly design**.
 Whether it's a business website or a mobile app for families, I love turning ideas into real, working products.

 ## 🛠️ Tech Stack